 Weber recommends anyone who likes running in sight of breathtaking views to try the other German “landscape marathons [...], whether the race on the Rennsteig, in the Black Forest, Bottwartal, in the Eifel, or along Lake Constance.”

 Number of participants: about 500

 Costs: 22 to 35 euros

-Dozens of kilometers through swamps, deep jungle, wild rivers, or along beaches – in the scorching heat with up to 99 percent humidity and accompanied by crocodiles, snakes, and spiders.
+Not for nothing this race enters the Top 10 best marathons in the world: dozens of kilometers through swamps, deep jungle, wild rivers, or along beaches – in the scorching heat with up to 99 percent humidity and accompanied by crocodiles, snakes, and spiders.
 The next race won’t start until 2020 – and it will take place in Placencia/Belize.